JyotiDalal93/bioinformatics_pipeline_ngs/README.md

-## A pipeline written using workflow
+## A pipeline written using snakemake-workflow

 *Aim: to get the value of present-day human contamination in human DNA samples*